How deep convolutional neural networks lose spatial information with training: Introduction

 In the context of image classification, \citet{bruna2013invariant,mallat2016understanding} proposed that neural networks lose irrelevant information by learning representations that are insensitive to small deformations of the input, also called diffeomorphisms.
 This idea was tested in modern deep networks by~\citet{petrini_relative_2021}, who introduced the following measures

 to probe the sensitivity of a function $f$---either the output or an internal representation of a trained network---to random diffeomorphisms $\tau$ of $x$ (see example in \autoref{fig:corr_table}, left), to large white noise perturbations $\eta$ of magnitude $\|\tau(x)-x\|$, and in relative terms, respectively.
-Here the inputs images $x$, $x_1$ and $x_2$ are sampled uniformly from the test set.
+Here the input images $x$, $x_1$ and $x_2$ are sampled uniformly from the test set.
 In particular, the test error of trained networks is correlated with $D_f$ when $f$ is the network output.
 Less intuitively, the test error is anti-correlated with the sensitivity to white noise $G_f$.
 Overall, it is the relative sensitivity $R_f$ which correlates best with the error (\autoref{fig:corr_table}, middle).
 This correlation is learned over training---as it is not seen at initialization---and built up layer by layer~\citep{petrini_relative_2021}.
 These phenomena are not simply due to benchmark data being noiseless, as they persist when input images are corrupted by some small noise (\autoref{fig:corr_table}, right).

 Operations that grant insensitivity to diffeomorphisms in a deep network have been identified previously (e.g. \citet{goodfellow_deep_2016}, section~9.3, sketched in~\autoref{fig:poolings}).
 The first, \emph{spatial} pooling, integrates local patches within the image, thus losing the exact location of its features.
-The second, \textit{channel} pooling, averages the output of different channels, allowing the network to become invariant to any local transformation by properly learning filters that are transformed versions of one another.
+The second, \textit{channel} pooling, {requires the interaction} of different channels, {which allows} the network to become invariant to any local transformation by properly learning filters that are transformed versions of one another.
 However, it is not clear whether these operations are actually learned by deep networks and how they conspire in building good representations.
 Here we tackle this question by unveiling empirically the emergence of spatial and channel pooling, and disentangling their role.
-Moreover, we introduce an idealized scale-detection task that provides quantitative insight into the role of pooling in \emph{i)} losing spatial information, thus decreasing sensitivity to diffeomorphisms of the inputs, and \emph{ii)} increasing sensitivity to noise.
 Below is a detailed list of our contributions.